ramorel/ramorel.github.io/_pages/about.md

   2. I study how social forces, such as social movements, influence the development and implementation of education policy, and the implications of that process for educational equity and opportunity.
   3. I am ABD.
 Phew!
   4. I'm on the job market!
-  5. I’m a big fan of R.
+  5. I in R and occasionally Python
-  6. I have two wonderful children.
+  6. I have two wonderful children, who, in the interest of privacy, shall remain unnamed.